Matthew 19

 2. They are seeking to ‘destroy’ Jesus.

-Now the Pharisees did have a particular view of divorce, a divorce was a volatile issue in the first century even as it is today.
-That was very common, very widespread, even among the Jewish people, but there was a lot of dispute over divorce and what would be satisfactory and what wouldn’t be satisfactory to God.
+The Pharisees did have a particular view of divorce, a divorce was a volatile issue in the first century even as it is today.
+That was very common, very widespread, even among the Jewish people, but there was a lot of disputes over divorce and what would be satisfactory and what wouldn’t be satisfactory to God.

 Shammai And Hillel